top of page

 • As the body doesn't produce calcium it is important to include foods high in calcium in your diet.

-It is important to know that your body needs vitamin D in order to absorb calcium.
 Consuming a calcium-rich diet but lacking vitamin D means you won't fully benefit from the calcium intake.

 Photo by Charles Deluvio

-The recommended daily intake (RDI) for calcium is about 1,000 mg a day for adults between 19 - 50
+According to research the recommended daily intake (RDI) for calcium is about 1,000 mg a day for adults between 19 - 50 and 1,200 mg a day for those 51 and older.

 Children aged 4 - 18 it is recommended to consume 1,3000 mg a day.